-Unlike most coffees, espressos have crema, a flavorful, aromatic, reddish-brown froth made when air bubbles combine with fine-ground coffee's soluble oils.
-The strong presence of crema indicates a quality, well-ground coffee and a skilled barista (professional coffee maker).
+Unlike most coffees, espressos have crema, a flavorful and aromatic reddish-brown froth made when air bubbles combine with fine-ground coffee's soluble oils.
+The strong presence of crema indicates a quality well-ground coffee and a skilled barista (professional coffee maker).

-Crema and espresso's quick extraction process give espresso a long full-flavor aftertaste and lower caffeine content than drip content.
+Crema and espresso's quick extraction process gives espresso a long full-flavor aftertaste and reduces caffeine content to lower than that in drip.

-- Each shot of espresso is about 1 ounce.
+- Each shot of espresso is about one ounce.

 - Many shops choose to only offer double espressos (two shots, also called a doppio) for quality control issues.